rappdw/zsh-autoswitch-conda/README.rst

     export AUTOSWITCH_DEFAULT_REQUIREMENTS="$HOME/.requirements.txt"

-If the value is set and the target file exists you will be prompted to install with that file each time you create a new virtualenv.
+If the value is set and the target file exists you will be prompted to install with that file each time you create a new conda environment.

 **Set verbosity when changing environments**